phpMussel/phpMussel/_docs/readme.EN.txt

  F-Secure                No known problems
  Fortinet                No known problems
  GData                   No known problems
- Ikarus               !
-Reports "Trojan.JS.Agent"
+ Ikarus                  No known problems
  Jiangmin                No known problems
  K7AntiVirus             No known problems
  K7GW                    No known problems
  Kaspersky               No known problems
  Kingsoft                No known problems Malwarebytes            No known problems
- McAfee                  No known problems McAfee-GW-Edition       No known problems
+ McAfee               !
+Reports "New Script.c"
+ McAfee-GW-Edition    !
+Reports "New Script.c"
  Microsoft               No known problems MicroWorld-eScan        No known problems NANO-Antivirus          No known problems